- Plastic tumbler media for aluminum and brass parts

 - 4. How Long Does Deburring Media Last?

-- 10. When Do You Use A Wet Deburring Media?
+- 10. When Do You Use Wet Deburring Media?

-Deburring media also referred to as tumble deburring media is a rigid (angular or rounded) agent used in the deburring process.
-It is capable of abrading specific parts of a certain substance while also removing undesired machining edges off of it.
+Deburring media also referred to as tumble deburring media/vibratory tumbler media is a rigid (angular or rounded) agent used in the deburring process.
+It is capable of abrading specific parts of a certain substance and also removes undesired machining edges from it.

-It is available in varying shapes and sizes such as wedge, triangles, ball, cylinders, diagonal and pyramids to mention a few depending on application (light or heavy deburring).
+It is available in varying shapes and sizes such as the wedge, triangle, ball, cylinder, diagonal, and pyramid to mention a few depending on application (light or heavy deburring).

 2. What Types of Deburring Media Are There?